This is the multi-page printable view of this section. Click here to print.

 • Add a Pod Template.

-• BASE-TEMPLATE is a higher-level template used in the DevOps Console that sets values that must be commonly used in each Pod Template.
+• BASE-TEMPLATE is a parent template used in the DevOps Console to define values that should be shared across all Pod Templates.

 NameBASE-TEMPLATE